andrew-edwards/empirical-dyn-mod/README.md

 # empirical-dyn-mod
-Initial investigations into Empirical Dynamic Modelling and ideas with Carrie and Sue
+Initial investigations and ideas regarding Empirical Dynamic Modelling

-## Ideas and notes stemming from 16/9/16 meeting
+## Ideas and notes stemming from 16/9/16 meeting (Andy Edwards, Carrie Holt, Sue Grant)

 Approach looks promising.
 We don't fully understand it yet, particularly the math.
 Also need some more testing and examples to be convinced.